xrcyz/xrcyz.github.io/_posts/2022-01-12-NN-Boolean-Algebra.md

 The value `crossproduct(weights, inputs) + bias` is equivalent to testing if a point is above a line/plane.

 For one-dimensional inputs, `crossproduct(weights, inputs) + bias` is equal to `m * x + c`.
-If this value is positive, then it is by definition above the threshold `x = -c / m`.
-Likewise if the number is negative, then it is below the threshold `x = -c / m`.
+If this value is positive, then the input must be above the threshold `x = -c / m`.
+Likewise if the number is negative, then the input must be below the threshold `x = -c / m`.

 ```js
 let input = x;